A narrowing of AI research?: Findings

+We move on to compare the thematic diversity of the corpora of public and private AI research: do we find, consistent with the claim we developed during the literature review, that private sector companies have a narrower research profile than those in the public sector?

-Another potential confounder in the relation between thematic diversity and organisation type is the size of the corpora that we are comparing: if thematic diversity tends to be lower in smaller corpora and the corpus of private sector AI research activity is smaller than the academic corpus (as mentioned before, the top companies in AI research accounted for around 18\% of all papers in 2020), then this could explain the differences highlighted above.
-To account for this, we extract random samples of the same size (1000 articles) from each of our sub-corpora (research involving private sector and non private sector organisations) and use them to calculate thematic diversity with our three metrics and parametre sets.
-Figure \ref{fig:div_comparison_sample} compares the mean scores for our metrics and parametre sets with 30 random sample draws per metric / parametre set and sub-corpus.
-We still find that thematic diversity in AI research is consistently lower for all metrics and parametre sets.
+Figure \ref{fig:div_comparison_all} compares thematic diversity in the corpus of AI research involving private sector companies and the rest of the corpus.
+We seek to adjust for differences in the size of the corpora which may confound the results by drawing random samples of 1000 articles from each of our sub-corpora (research involving private sector and non private sector organisations) and use them to calculate thematic diversity with our three metrics and parametre sets.
+Figure \ref{fig:div_comparison_sample} compares the mean scores for these metrics and parametre sets with 30 random sample draws per metric / parametre set and sub-corpus.
+We find that thematic diversity in private AI research is consistently lower for all metrics and parametre sets.